 Many communities face concerns over balancing increased outdoor activity with environmental protection.
 This is challenging to manage in South Glengarry where only a few natural areas and waterfront spaces are owned by the Township.
-However, the way in which the Township develops and manages the development of the Peanut Line and Cairnview Park can set a precedent. "...as development has occurred and increased along South Glengarry shorelines it is glaring (sic) apparent the immense, life giving "ribbon of life" habitat that has been lost by human encroachment.
+However, the way in which the Township develops and manages the development of the Peanut Line and Cairnview Park can set a precedent about how environmental needs are, and should continue to be, integrated in parks and trail projects. "...as development has occurred and increased along South Glengarry shorelines it is glaring (sic) apparent the immense, life giving "ribbon of life" habitat that has been lost by human encroachment.
 Sadly South Glengarry has no policy in place requiring people to respect and live in harmony with our shorelines, fish, pollinators and wildlife."